Frequently Asked Questions

 When do applications need to be submitted?

-Applications can be submitted to the counties at any time.
-However, counties typically accept applications until October 31st of each year in order to submit them for federal matching funds.
-If a landowner is donating an easement on their property, this deadline would not apply.
-Counties in some cases may decide to fund an application entirely, which would remove the processing time involved with seeking federal matching funds.
+Applications generally can be submitted to the counties at any time.
+However, counties typically accept applications until October 31st of each year in order to submit them for federal matching funds, and a yearly deadline may apply for local funding considerations.
+If a landowner is donating an easement on their property, deadlines would not apply.

 What is the estimated timeframe from acceptance to closing on the easement?